 - Gamblers Anonymous: There are 48 Gamblers Anonymous meeting sites in Ohio.
 You can visit these to seek support from other problem gamblers.
 In addition, you can find local GA meetings on their website.

 Gaming Regulator Information

-In Ohio, licensed gaming sites are regulated by the Casino Control Commission (CCC).
-While many forms of online gambling are still unregulated or illegal, the CCC is still responsible for licensing daily fantasy sports sites and for online sportsbooks when they launch.
+In Ohio, licensed gaming sites are regulated by the Ohio Casino Control Commission (OCCC).
+While many forms of online gambling are still unregulated or illegal, the OCCC is still responsible for licensing daily fantasy sports sites and online sportsbooks when they launch.

-Licensed sites need to pay tax to the state.
+Licensed sites need to pay taxes to the state.
 This ensures that online gambling funds benefit local communities.
 Regulators are also responsible for solving disputes between players and operators.

 History of Online Gambling Legislation

 - 2009 — A constitutional amendment allowed for the creation of four physical casinos

 - 2017 — Daily Fantasy Sports is legalized

 Only fantasy sports are legal in Ohio, and sports betting was recently legalized and will launch by January 1, 2023.
 Online casino gambling and online poker are illegal.

 What are the risks of playing at an illegal offshore online sports betting site?